dballinari/simulation-unbalanced-treatment/documentation/description.md

 I'll start with a concise review of the double-debiased estimator, highlighting its core principles.
 Then, I'll delve into different methods for adjusting unbalanced treatment assignment, with a focus on a new approach based on undersampling.
 Remarkably, this method preserves the favorable asymptotic properties of the double-debiased approach.

 To illustrate the impact of unbalanced treatment assignment, I'll present the findings of a small simulation study.
-This study will underscore the sensitivity of the double-debiased estimator and showcase how our proposed adjustments can mitigate bias effectively.
+This study will underscore the sensitivity of the double-debiased estimator and showcase how the proposed adjustment can mitigate bias effectively.

-Furthermore, I'll extend the simulation to evaluate the performance of these adjustments in real-world decision-making scenarios, particularly when assigning optimal policies.
+Furthermore, I'll extend the simulation to evaluate the performance of these adjustment in a decision-making scenarios where we try to find an optimal policy to assign treatments.

 The code for this blog post is available on [GitHub](https://github.com/dballinari/simulation-unbalanced-treatment).